-This includes where a child or young person is exploited (sexually and/or physically/criminally) by a gang, but this is not necessarily the reason that gangs are formed.
+This includes where a child or young person can be exploited (sexually and/or physically/criminally) by a gang, but this is not necessarily the reason why gangs are formed.
 The Office of the Children's Commissioner has defined CSE in gangs and groups as:

-- Gangs mainly, comprising of men and boys aged 13-25 years old, who take part in forms of criminal activity (e.g., knife crime or robbery) who can engage in violence against other gangs, and who have identifiable markers, for example a territory, a name, or sometimes clothing. - Groups involves people who come together in person or online for the purpose of setting up, coordinating and / or taking part in the sexual exploitation of children in either an organised or opportunistic way.
+Gangs - mainly comprising men and boys aged 13-25 years old, who take part in many forms of criminal activity (e.g., knife crime or robbery) who can engage in violence against other gangs, and who have identifiable markers, for example a territory, a name, or sometimes clothing.

+• Groups - involves people who come together in person or online for the purpose of setting up, coordinating and / or taking part in the sexual exploitation of children in either an organised or opportunistic way.
 Types of exploitation may include using sex as a weapon between rival gangs, as a form of punishment to fellow gang members and / or a means of gaining status within the hierarchy of the gang.
-Children and young people may be forced to enter into the gang by carrying out an initiation process which may be harmful to them and/or inflict harm to others.
-Where abuse takes place in a gang environment, members may perceive the abuse as normal, as well as accepting it as a way of achieving a respected status/title within the gang.
+Children and young people may be forced to gain entry into the gang by carrying out an initiation process which may be harmful to them and / or may inflict harm to others.
+Where abuse takes place in a gang environment, members may perceive the abuse as normal, as well as accepting it as a way of achieving a respected status / title within the gang.

-Children at risk of Peer-on-Peer abuse are girls and young women, boys and young men and anyone considered as diverse and different.
+Children at risk of Peer-on-Peer abuse are girls and young women, boys and young men or anyone considered as diverse and different.

-Supporting The Victim and Alleged Perpetrator
+Supporting The Victim and Alleged Perpetrator in Class setting

 Abuse that involves or is believed to involve sexual assault and violence must always result in a multi-agency response.
-As well as supporting and protecting the victim, professionals need to consider whether the perpetrator could be a victim of abuse and has too experienced abuse.
-Perpetrators may also be in danger of being subject to abuse post an allegation.
-Measures to support them should be in place here too.
+As well as supporting and protecting the victim, professionals need to consider whether the perpetrator could be a victim of abuse too and too have experienced abuse.
+Perpetrators may also be in danger of being subjected to abuse post an allegation.
+Measures to support them should be put into place here too.

 Peer pressure can be huge for children and young people and there will be times when the abuse, in whatever form it takes, looks consensual.
-This is another reason where a multi- agency approach is needed, potentially involving both social care and the police, to ensure investigations are properly conducted.
+This is another reason why a multi- agency approach is needed, potentially involving both social care and the police, in order to ensure investigations are properly carried out.

-In situations where the children or young people are in the same class or even school, risk assessments should be in place, to safeguard both parties, these should consider how best to keep the two parties apart whilst at school and whilst traveling to and from school.
-If the allegation involves rape and/ or assault by penetration, then the statutory guidance states that the perpetrator must be removed from any shared classes.
+In situations where the children or young people are in the same class or even setting, risk assessments should be put into place, to safeguard both parties.
+These should consider how best to keep the two parties apart whilst in the setting and when travelling to and from.
+If the allegation involves rape and/or assault by penetration, then the statutory guidance states that the perpetrator must be removed from any shared classes.
 Guidance is clear that any separation arrangements must continue for as long as is necessary to make sure children are safe.

-Consideration to where the alleged abuse took place must be given and should include ways that this can be made safe/ mitigated.
+Consideration to where the alleged abuse took place must also be given and should include ways that this can be made safe/mitigated.
 Churches should consider this not only for their grounds and buildings but also if the abuse took place in a public space.
 Whilst the church cannot act on this alone, again the multi-agency approach can be vital here.